Clear Search

 Biography

-Dr. Newman is a surgical oncologist with a practice dedicated to breast cancer management.
-In August 2018, she was appointed to oversee the breast program for the Weill Cornell Medicine-New York Presbyterian Hospital Network, serving its Manhattan, Queens, and Brooklyn sites.
-Previously, she worked at the Henry Ford Health System, where she served as breast program director, covering multiple hospitals throughout Michigan since 2015.
-She is also the Founding Medical Director for the International Center for the Study of Breast Cancer Subtypes, currently headquartered at Weill Cornell Medicine.
+Lisa Newman, MD, MPH is a surgical oncologist with a practice dedicated to breast cancer management.
+She oversees the breast program for the Weill Cornell Medicine-New York Presbyterian Hospital Network, serving its Manhattan, Queens, and Brooklyn sites.
+She is the Founding Medical Director for the International Center for the Study of Breast Cancer Subtypes, currently headquartered at Weill Cornell Medicine.

-Dr. Newman was a professor of surgery and Director of the Breast Care Center for the University of Michigan in Ann Arbor, Michigan, where she also served as Program Director for the Breast Fellowship from 2002 to 2015.
-Dr. Newman holds a master’s degree in public health from Harvard University, and she also obtained her undergraduate education at Harvard.
-She attended medical school and completed her general surgery residency training at the State University of New York Downstate Medical Center in Brooklyn, NY.
-Dr. Newman remained at Downstate following completion of her postgraduate training and served as an assistant professor of surgery with this program for several years.
-She pursued fellowship training in surgical oncology at the M.D.
-Anderson Cancer Center 1997-99, followed by joining the faculty as an Assistant Professor; she continues to hold an adjunct professorship with M.D.
-Anderson.
+Dr. Newman previously served as breast program director for the Henry Ford Health System, covering multiple hospitals throughout Michigan.
+She was a professor of surgery and Director of the Breast Care Center for the University of Michigan in Ann Arbor, Michigan, and served as Program Director for the Breast Fellowship from 2002 to 2015.
+Dr. Newman attended medical school and completed her general surgery residency training at the State University of New York Downstate Medical Center in Brooklyn, NY.
+She did her fellowship training in surgical oncology at MD Anderson Cancer Center, followed by joining the faculty as an Assistant Professor.
+She continues to hold an adjunct professorship with MD Anderson.

-Dr. Newman’s primary research has focused on race/ethnicity-related variation in breast cancer risk and outcome, the evaluation and management of high-risk patients; broadened applications for neoadjuvant chemotherapy, and special surgical techniques such as the skin-sparing mastectomy and lymphatic mapping/sentinel lymph node biopsy.
-Her extensive research related to disparities in breast cancer risk and outcome has been published in numerous peer-reviewed medical journals and was featured in CNN’s documentary Black in America 2.
-She has also been the featured breast cancer medical expert for NBC’s Today Show (2014; 2017; 2019) as well on CBS Nightly News (2015).
-She maintains a very active community service record, and currently serves as Chief National Medical Advisor for the Sisters Network, Inc., a national African American breast cancer survivors support organization.
+Dr. Newman’s primary research has focused on race/ethnicity-related variation in breast cancer risk and outcome and the evaluation and management of high-risk patients.
+She is credited with broadening the applications for neoadjuvant chemotherapy, and surgical techniques such as the skin-sparing mastectomy and lymphatic mapping/sentinel lymph node biopsy.
+Her extensive research related to disparities in breast cancer risk and outcome has been published in numerous peer-reviewed medical journals.

 BCRF Investigator Since